 The building was divided into three separate sections.
-The main building was occupied by the Isaac Buchanan & Co. wholesale warehouse until 1845.
+The Isaac Buchanan & Co. wholesale warehouse occupied the main building until 1845.

 The centre block of the building was home to James Scott, a confectioner.
 His business ran from Wellington St E through to Front St E. It was frequented by the officers who lived in the quarters on the upper floors of The Coffin Block and by the militia who watched over the town during the 1837 Rebellion.

 The Stagecoach Office

 The eastern tip of The Coffin Block was the headquarters of the William Weller Stage Office.
 Both a terminal and booking office, Mr Weller’s busy stagecoach lines serviced passengers and freight to and from Hamilton, Niagara, Kingston, and points in between.

 An advertisement said the stage would take passengers “by daylight on the Lake Road during the winter season.”
 It was considered safer to travel during the winter months as at other times of the year, and road conditions could be poor.

 An 1847 notation in the Kingston Argus mentioned the following about Mr Weller’s stages: “The Toronto stage now generally performs the distance between that place (Toronto) and Kingston in 28 hours, making a faster rate than has before been done except by express.”

 In the 1840s and 1850s, the neighbouring Wellington Hotel (at Wellington E and Church Sts) converted the upper floors of The Coffin Block into an annex.